In This Article

 - Batch processing (−50%) applies when you submit jobs asynchronously and accept results within 24 hours.
 Any pipeline that isn't interactive — nightly summarization, bulk classification, report generation — should run through the batch API by default.
 Half price for changing an API endpoint is the easiest cost win in this ecosystem.

 - Prompt caching (−90% on cached input) applies when requests share a long common prefix — a system prompt, a codebase snapshot, a document under discussion.
-Agents and chat apps re-send that prefix on every turn, so caching routinely cuts effective input cost by 60–80% in our own logs.
+Agents and chat apps re-send that prefix on every turn, so caching routinely cuts effective input cost substantially.
+Note the minimum cacheable prefix drops to 512 tokens on Opus 5, half what Opus 4.8 required, so short prompts you had written off may now cache.

 Stacked together, a cached, batched Sonnet 5 workload at introductory rates pays a tenth or less of naive Opus list price.
 When someone tells us Claude is "too expensive," the fix is almost always routing and caching, not switching vendors.